nGin482/Read-List/README.md

     - will be updating story in read list DB instead

 ## To Do
-1. Add fandoms data to mongodb cluster
+1. List of stories to ignore
-2. List of stories to ignore
+2. ErrorNotification service - discord.js
-3. ErrorNotification service - discord.js
+3. Re-organise the components directory
 4. Mobile Design
 5. Update styles
 6. Update Documentation